bwindsor22/DS-II-HW-5/README.md

 5. static bool palindrome(String s)  - a 10 letter case insensitive palindrome like "asdfggfdsa".
 Note: for this problem only assume that the whole string is either a palindrome or not a palindrome.
 E.g. "a abba" returns false, even though it contains a palindrome.

-Of course, unit tests required...How else do you know it works.
+Please note that unit tests required...How else do you know it works.
 Unit tests should also include false positive testing.

+HW Credit: Dr. Jonathan Roberts